wadmiraal/wadmiraal.net/src/_drafts/why-i-do-not-recommend-domain-access.markdown

 To view a simple, published node, Drupal must now invoke the [Node Access API](https://api.drupal.org/api/drupal/modules%21node%21node.module/group/node_access/7) to make sure it's viewable on the current domain.
 This can add a substantial overhead to every page load (although it should be reasonable on most sites).

 Domain customizations, like a different theme for each domain, a different main menu, customizable blocks, etc, add extra overhead to the site.
 Domain Access (and its submodules) are now hooking into many layers of Drupal's system to change the relevant parts.
 Each of these on its own has no big impact.
-But on traffic heavy sites, where you use *many* of these "domain" customizations, you can add a non-negligible overhead to each page request.
+But on traffic heavy sites, where you use *many* of these &ldquo;domain&rdquo; customizations, you can add a non-negligible overhead to each page request.

-Module settings are not global anymore (or, at least, probably won't be — you will almost definitely need the Domain Configuration module); they are different per domain.
+Module settings are not global anymore (or, at least, probably won't be &mdash; you will almost definitely need the Domain Configuration module); they are different per domain.
 This means the storage/retrieval of these settings now also requires extra overhead.

 And so on and so forth.
 All these add up and can slow down a site considerably.